DillonMiller618/REEFSCAPE-2025/README.md

 3) At this point, you would be able to enable and disable the robot, as well as upload code to the robot.
 Enable/disable controls are in the FRC Driver Station application, and uploading takes place in WPILib VSCode.
     - *Note: Uploading through WPILib's command palette only works for Java and C++, not Python.*
 4) To deploy (upload) program code, run a command in the terminal:  ```py -3 -m robotpy deploy```
-    - *Note: Unless you have Unit Tests for your program, you can add --skip-tests to avoid it checking for them.*
+    - *Note: Unless you have Unit Tests for your program, you can add --skip-tests to avoid it checking for them.*'
+5) You're done!
+Good luck.

 ## How to add any manner of subsystems (if threre isn't one already):
 *Note: not all of these subsystems have been tested!
 You will definitely run into bugs and might not be able to use them!*